 Beautifully written without gaudiness or self-indulgence, deeply moving without a trace of sentimentality, Tobias Wolff's work seems poised to hold a permanent place in American literature.

 "From this height it was possible to see into the dream that produced the school, not mere English-envy but the yearning for a chivalric world apart from the din of scandal and cheap dispute, the hustles and schemes of modernity itself.
 As I recognized this dream I also sensed its futility, but so what?
 I loved my school no less for being gallantly unequal to our appetites—more, if anything."

-—from Old School
+—The Narrator in Old School